davidyell/CakePHP-Proffer/README.md

 ```

 ##Contribution
-Please open a pull request or submit an issue is there is anything you would like to contribute.
-Please write a test for
-new functionality that you add and be sure to run the tests.
+Please open a pull request or submit an issue if there is anything you would like to contribute.
+Please write a test for any new functionality that you add and be sure to run the tests before you commit.
+Also don't forget to run PHPCS with the PSR2 standard to avoid errors in TravisCI.

 ##License
 Please see [LICENSE](LICENSE)